opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 Variable | Data Type | Description
 :--- | :--- | : ---
-`ctx.trigger.id` | String | The trigger's id.
+`ctx.trigger.id` | String | The trigger's ID.
 `ctx.trigger.name` | String | The trigger's name.
 `ctx.trigger.severity` | String | The trigger's severity.
-`ctx.trigger.condition`| JSON | Contains the painless script used when creating the monitor.
+`ctx.trigger.condition`| JSON | Contains the Painless script used when creating the monitor.
 `ctx.trigger.condition.script.source` | String | The language used to define the script.
 Must be painless.
 `ctx.trigger.condition.script.lang` | String | The script used to define the trigger.
 `ctx.trigger.actions`| Array | An array with one element that contains information about the action the monitor needs to trigger.